jpedro/jpedro.github.io/scrum.md

 - ❓ Daily Scrum

   Should be optional.
-Most of time people ust say "I did this and I'll continue on it"
+Most of time people just say "I did this and I'll continue on it"

 - ❌ Sprint Review